Kaneto Shindo: Later career

-From 1972 to 1981, Shindo served as chair of the Writers Guild of Japan.
+From 1972 to 1981, Shindō served as chair of the Writers Guild of Japan.
 Also in 1972, he directed Sanka about a shamisen player and her submissive apprentice, his second adaptation of a literary source by Jun'ichirō Tanizaki after Akuto.

-Shindo's 1974 film My Way was a throwback to films of his early career and an exposure of the Japanese government's mistreatment of the country's migratory workers.
+Shindō's 1974 film My Way was a throwback to films of his early career and an exposure of the Japanese government's mistreatment of the country's migratory workers.
 Based on a true story, an elderly woman resiliently spends nine months attempting to retrieve her husband's dead body, fighting government bureaucracy and indifference all along the way.

-In 1975, Shindo made Kenji Mizoguchi: The Life of a Film Director, a documentary about his mentor who had died in 1956.
+In 1975, Shindō made Kenji Mizoguchi: The Life of a Film Director, a documentary about his mentor who had died in 1956.
 The film uses film clips, footage of the hospital where the director spent his last days and interviews with actors, technicians and friends to paint a portrait of the director.
-Shindo also wrote a book on Mizoguchi, published in 1976.
+Shindō also wrote a book on Mizoguchi, published in 1976.

 In 1977 The Life of Chikuzan was released, about the life of blind shamisen player Takahashi Chikuzan.
 It was entered into the 10th Moscow International Film Festival.
-That same year, Shindo travelled to America to film a television documentary, Document 8.6, about the Hiroshima atomic bomb.
+That same year, Shindō travelled to America to film a television documentary, Document 8.6, about the Hiroshima atomic bomb.
 He met Paul Tibbets, the pilot of the plane which dropped the bomb, but was not able to interview him on film.
 The documentary was broadcast in 1978.

 In 1978, after the death of his ex-wife, he married Nobuko Otowa.